Wissididom/poke-guesser-bot/README.md

 # Poké-guesser Bot

-The Poké-guesser Bot is a discord bot which selects random pokémon and asks the user to guess the pokémon name.
+Poké-guesser Bot is a discord bot which selects random pokémon and asks the user to guess the pokémon name.
 The bot automatically tracks the score of participating users.
 It also recognizes a number of admin commands, and player commands such as catching pokémon, and displaying the leaderboard.

-## Repos
+## Repositories

+Poké-guesser Bot is hosted on Github and Replit.
+To visit the repositories, see the links below.

 1. Github - https://github.com/GeorgeCiesinski/poke-guesser-bot